Making History: The Calm & the Storm

 - 0 % negative mentions

-The emotional aspect of the game is highlighted through the tumultuous relationship of George and Martha, whose intense verbal conflicts reveal a deep emotional dependence on one another.
-Players find this dynamic both engaging and enlightening, suggesting that it offers valuable insights into complex human relationships.
+The emotional aspect of the game is highlighted by its exploration of complex relationships, particularly through the dynamic of George and Martha, a middle-aged couple whose intense verbal conflicts reveal a deep emotional dependence.
+Players report feeling a sense of learning and introspection as they engage with these themes.

 “George and Martha are a middle-aged married couple whose charged relationship is defined by vitriolic verbal battles, which underlies what seems like an emotional dependence upon each other.”